Find answers.

 Who is Focused for?

-Who are your doctors?
+Who are your clinicians?

 Our Clinical Lead is Ms Danielle Mulligan, she has more than 10 years of experience in mental health, and a strong background and understanding in treating and managing ADHD.
+Danielle is a Nurse Practitioner registered with the NMC (No. 15A0206E).

 And our wider medical team include: